[functional][y] Handle console messages covering ncurses dialogs (was: Remove "console=tty" boot option for installed system)

 M%s: @M%s: @can not set password prompt@can not make invisible@can not read password@E@ @%s no connection jet@Can not read from fd %d@U@F@/dev/blog@can not open named fifo %s@/var/log/boot.log@/var/log/boot.old@/var/log@Can not rename %s@Can not write to %s@Can not open %s@error: console pointer empty@re@can not open /proc/consoles@/dev/char/%s@can not allocate string@%u:%u@%*s %*s (%[)]) %[0-9:]@no device provided@can not scan %s@can not open /dev@/dev/%s@can not handle %s@/proc/mounts@tmpfs@%s/blogd-XXXXXX@/dev/shm

-#3 Updated by riafarov over 3 years ago
+#3 Updated by riafarov about 4 years ago

 - Status changed from In Progress to Resolved